 More and more online shoppers are turning to independent sellers on websites like Etsy and Not on the High Street to buy unique, often handmade, products.
-For sellers, it’s a way to monetise creative talents and enjoy business success away from the 9-5 day job, with the savviest running their online shops as a full-time business.
+For sellers, it’s a way to monetise creative talents and enjoy business success away from the 9-5 day job, with the savviest setting up an online shop as a full-time business.

 Andy Cordina, who launched her homemade greetings card business, Bettie Confetti, in 2014, is about to take this very path.
 After enjoying growing sales, driven by her Etsy shop, she’s readying to go it alone, leave the day-job, and dedicate herself full-time to the business.